 8. Consider Therapy

 Being the victim of a smear campaign can result in symptoms of anxiety or symptoms of depression.
 If you are struggling with these impacts, professional support can help you learn ways to manage these feelings and build communication skills.
 It also encourages you to empower yourself during this troubling time.
-There are different ways to find the right therapist, and using an online therapist directory can make the process simpler.
+There are different ways to find the right therapist, and using an online therapist directory or signing up for virtual services through an online therapy platform can make the process simpler.

 In My Experience